 Imagine the fantastic academic training you will receive to help you achieve your dreams.
 Imagine being a student at a world-class research university.
 Imagine the incredible opportunities you will find in a dynamic metropolitan area.
 Imagine the exhilarating atmosphere you will experience at a Big Ten campus.
 And imagine earning a prestigious degree from one of the nation's top public universities, all for a great value.
 You'll find all of this at the University of Minnesota.

-Using the University's Net Cost Calculator for Future Freshmen (also sometimes referred to as the Net Price Calculator,) you can get a sense of the types of need-based aid for which you may be eligible.
+Using the University's Net Price Calculator, you can get a sense of the types of need-based aid for which you may be eligible.
 This calculator is intended to assist you in your college planning.
 Please note: residents of MN, WI, ND, and SD will see only need-based funding on their Net Price Calculator results.
 Residents from outside of these students will see need-based funding as well as the amount of merit-based aid they might receive with our National Scholarship.
 The University also awards a number of merit-based scholarships, which are not factored into the Net Cost Calculator.
 Merit-based scholarships are awarded based on an overall assessment of a complete freshman admission application.
 Please visit our scholarships page for more information on these merit-based awards.